-This Group develops the tools, frameworks and techniques for managing the wealth of scientific data compiled by the Organization and its partners is this Group's focus.
+This Group develops the tools, frameworks and techniques for managing the wealth of scientific data compiled by the Organization and its partners.
 It further seeks to transform those data into conservation outcomes and ecosystems knowledge that improve conservation decisions in California and around the world.
 This Group also manages Point Blue's websites, computer hardware and network infrastructure.